 In some areas as the cows are driven towards their winter stalls the milkmaids have a traditional call:

 "In God's name move on, my cow, in health and joy; St. Anthony will herd you!".

-St. Anthony is a patron saint of animals, harvests and pig farmers amongst other things, and pigs are often taken up to the cheese making areas as they eat, and benefit from, the whey and other by-products from cheese making which if left as waste would damage the ecosystem.
+St. Anthony is a patron saint of animals, harvests and pig farmers amongst other things, and pigs are often taken up to the cheese making areas as they eat, and benefit from, the whey and other by-products from cheese making that if left as waste would damage the ecosystem.

-The Almabtrieb is followed by the ceremonial Viehscheid, "cattle separation", and village 'Folk Fair' festivities with Bavarian brass bands, beer, food, dancing, traditional farmers markets and displays from blacksmiths, wood carvers and other artisans.
+The Almabtrieb is followed by the ceremonial Viehscheid, "cattle separation", and village Folk Fair festivities: with brass bands, beer, food, dancing, traditional farmers markets and displays from blacksmiths, woodcarvers and other artisans.

-All photographs courtesy Berchtesgadener Land Tourismus GmbH.
+All photographs courtesy Berchtesgadener Land Tourismus GmbH and Alpbachtal-Seenland-Tourismus.